Coolest Homemade Scarecrow Costume Ideas

 Total Spent: $0

 I used some Halloween make up.
-I purchased red birds at Wal-Mart and spray painted them black and stuck them in my hat like a crow and I bought plaid material and sewed patches on the pants.
+The red birds, I purchased at Wal-Mart and spray painted them black and stuck them in my hat like a crow and I bought plaid material and sewed patches on the pants.
 It took me a couple of hours.
 Everybody loved it.
 PS my husband is zero.

 Total Spent: $20